irshadpathan/Unity3D_MoreGamesList_Code/README.md

-# More Games Listing Dyamic Script
+# More Games Listing Dynamic Script

 Drag and Drop Prefab and Upload json File any server